 The title is unfortunately not as informative as it could be.
 What I want to do in this short blog is compute some locally free resolutions of certain sheaves.
 The sheaves I have in mind are structure sheaves for certain subvarieties of projective space .
 More specifically, I want to compute the structure sheaves of the subschemes in the filtration

 This turns out to be equivalent to computing the Koszul complex, and proving it’s a locally free resolution in the particular case of a polynomial ring with regular sequence .
 Here I’m thinking of as a field but any base ring will do.
 For a long time this was really confusing to me but, it turns out it really didn’t need to be.
 I’ll give an application at the very end of the post which relates the K-theory of projective space to the G-theory of projective space.
-This complements a set of notes which I wrote today, (and will include here once I post them).
+This complements another blog of mine: Algebraic K-Theory revisited; the Grothendieck ring of Projective Space.

 There really isn’t much we’ll need for this.
 But, I do want a couple of statements and reminders before starting.